UKDRI/cluster-configuration/roles/configure_nextflow/files/README.md

 ## Configuring a nextflow pipeline

-If you are preparing a new
+If you are preparing a new nf-core pipeline, you should follow the following steps.

 ### Preparing the config files